Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-illness-of-intellect/chapter-1.md

 "It would be almost _all_ the money we have left.
 Aria doesn't accept all patients, only those of whom she's sure she can heal them."

-"But that's why she is legendary: _all_ patients in er clinic have always healed!
+"But that's why she is legendary: _all_ patients in her clinic have always healed!
 She'll accept me.
 I am certain."

 Catia mostly told this to herself.
 Her mother would have spent all her money for her daughter without hesitation.
 But Catia needed a sliver of hope that the pain would disappear one day.

 Mother conferred with father.
 A safe was opened, emptied, and then placed on their golden coach under the watchful eyes of many guards.
-Some time later, Catia was carried to the back seat, but she insisted she could walk on her own.
+Some time later, Catia was carried to the back seat, but insisted she could walk on her own.
 That tiny distance would be fine.
 A small victory.

 That same evening they rode for the enormous estate of Aria.
 The comfortable coach, soft and warm on the inside, silently raced over the smooth paths.

 Catia instantly fell asleep.

 But the road grew more hilly and rough as they got closer to the inner city.
 Even this late, it was still busy and noisy.
 Beggars and merchants yelled for money, food, help, or all three.

 A severe _bang_ shook Catia awake.

-Her window was covered a red substance.
+Her window was covered in a red substance.
 Tomato?
 Yes, tomato again.

 She knew exactly which neighborhood they'd entered.
 And the animals here, in ragged clothes and starving bodies, knew exactly who'd sit inside such golden coaches.